The 7 Key Performance Indicators (KPIs) That You Should Track To Help Grow Your eCommerce Store

 LTV represents the total value that a customer will contribute to your business over the course of their relationship with you.
 Because customer lifetime value is forward-looking, it provides a valuable perspective on the health of your business.

-By understanding how much each customer is worth, you can make more intelligent decisions about your acquisition strategy, budget, and budget allocation.
+By understanding how much each customer is worth, you can make more intelligent decisions about your ecommerce marketing , customer acquisition strategy, ecommerce budget, and budget allocation.

 For example, if your CAC is £50 but the customer's first purchase is only £45 AOV you might rightly think on the face of it, you're losing money.
 However, if the average customer has a lifetime value of £250, £150 of which is profit, then £50 to acquire that customer seems low.
 In other words, for every £50 spent you're generating £100 profit.

 Knowing how much revenue (and profit) each customer will likely deliver, allows you to forecast when you can expect to break even on acquisition costs, and which channels and products are driving profit.
-You can then decide what you're willing to spend to acquire customers in the first instance.
+You can then decide what you're willing to spend to acquire new customers.

 How To Calculate Lifetime Time Value: